 Medium is not a platform you can use to monetize your blog.
 There’s no option for ads or eCommerce.
-It’s explicitly against the rules to, “advertise or promote third-party products, services, or brands through Medium posts, publications, or letters,” but you can still promote your content with tactics like blogger outreach.
+It’s explicitly against the rules to, “advertise or promote third-party products, services, or brands through Medium posts, publications, or letters,” but you can still promote your blog content with tactics like blogger outreach.

 You can use affiliate links, but you’re not allowed to create content, “primarily to drive traffic to, or increase the search rankings of, an external site, product, or service… Scraping and reposting content from other sources for the primary purpose of generating revenue or other personal gains.”
 One viable way to earn some income from Medium though, is to write an eBook that you can sell to your most engaged audience (done carefully on an external site, of course).

 You Don’t Have a Blog of Your Own

 With Medium as your free blog site, you don’t have to take care of the upkeep of a blog which could be a plus for some.
 On the other hand, you ultimately have no control over the content that you publish.

 Let me be clear.
 With Medium, you’re publishing on someone else’s website.
 That means they have control over the way things are presented.

 They can also change the way they do things at Medium without consulting you or considering your interests… and hell, they can even go out of business one day, taking your free blog right along with it.

 That’s one of the biggest reasons why hosting your own blog (where you’re in control) is the smartest way to start a blog.